Last Updated on November 16, 2018

 Procedure of Ankle Arthrodesis

-Arthrodesis offers good pain relief but there is limited hindfoot motion which can result in difficult walking on uneven surfaces.
+Arthrodesis offers good pain relief but limited hindfoot motion can result in difficulty walking on uneven surfaces.
+The development of adjacent hindfoot arthritis is a concern.